 I attained a postgraduate degree in botany and at first, many of my photographs showed the natural world.
 Soon into my photographic career I established a preference for seascapes, but also a fascination with human ingenuity in creating architectural masterpieces.
-I am particularly drawn to the subtleties of smaller details of landscape and architecture providing her with endless patterns, shapes, textures and colours.
-Strong composition and colour harmonies enable her to perfectly encapsulate the spirit of the places.
-When photographing the sea, she successfully interprets its ever changing moods and often abstracts away from the literal subject matter.
-While photographing land and forests, Beata explores the shadows and light trying to find interesting shapes, rhythm and forms.
-In urban landscapes she seeks a visual tension; high drama of noir approach allows her to reveal the best qualities of the buildings and other man made objects.
-Beata also enjoys the challenges of experimenting with different photographic and post-processing techniques.
-In her impressionistic works her love of colour influenced by the paintings of Turner and Monet is visible.
+I am particularly drawn to the subtleties of smaller details of landscape and architecture providing me with endless patterns, shapes, textures and colours.
+Strong composition and colour harmonies enable me to encapsulate the spirit of the places.
+When photographing the sea, I interpret its ever changing moods and often abstract away from the literal subject matter.
+While photographing land and forests, I explore the shadows and light trying to find interesting shapes, rhythm and forms.
+In urban landscapes I seek a visual tension; high drama of noir approach allows me to reveal the best qualities of the buildings and other man made objects.
+I also enjoy the challenges of experimenting with different photographic and post-processing techniques.
+In my impressionistic works my love of colour influenced by the paintings of Turner and Monet is visible.